Akash-Nadigepu/DevOps-Training/README.md

 # DevOps Training Materials

-This repository contains the training materials for Acme Corp's DevOps onboarding program...
+This repository contains the training materials for UST DevOps onboarding program...

 ## Table of Contents